Chelsea's Hayes to take time away after surgery

 Chelsea boss Emma Hayes will take time away from the club as she recovers from an emergency hysterectomy.

-Hayes, 45, revealed she had surgery last week as part of her ongoing battle with endometriosis.
+Hayes, 45, revealed she had surgery last week as part of her "ongoing battle with endometriosis".

 In a statement, five-time WSL winner Hayes told fans she would "need time and patience to return to full health".